⭐ Never Select Software at a Tradeshow – Here is Why

-What is “tradeshow-ware”?
+What is tradeshow software?

-Why do some software vendors sell tradeshow-ware?
+Why do some software vendors sell almost exclusively at tradeshows?

 Some software companies haven’t in fact invested in “productizing” their offering.
 They have a codebase, sure, but to make that codebase work for you, they need to perform “integration” which means lengthy and costly consulting hours.
 Why can Salesforce.com and Google Apps offer web-configurable products and yet some software vendors insist on billing for consulting work to do the same?